urlaube/urlaube/README.md

 Config SHALL be located in the `./user/config/config.php` file.

 ## Content
 Content SHALL be located in the `./user/content/` directory and MAY be located in subdirectories.
-Each content file has end with the extension `.md` otherwise it is not considered to be a content file.
-Content files consist of header lines in the form `<Key>: <Value>` which are used to provide further information about the content to handlers, plugins and themes.
+Each content file has to end with the extension `.md` otherwise it is not considered to be a content file.
+Content files consist of header lines in the form of `<Key>: <Value>` which are used to provide further information about the content to handlers, plugins and themes.
 The actual content of the file starts after a blank line and ends at the end of the file.

 An example content file might look like this:
 ```